 Which Has Better Builds?

-From what we have seen here, Oris has a slight edge when it comes to build quality seeing as how they are moving more towards custom movements.
+From what we have seen here, Oris has a slight edge when it comes to build quality, especially seeing as how they are moving more towards custom movements.
 Not to mention some of their dive watches have a very high water resistance rating.

 Next, we will be looking at the design and style differences between these two brands.